 For over 125 years, the DAR has carried the torch of patriotism.
 It’s the foundation of the many DAR activities that take place in local communities across the country.
-Toll Gate Creek Chapter participates in many patriotic activities.
+Toll Gate Creek Chapter, NSDAR, participates in many patriotic activities.
 We have an annual Everyday Heroes Ceremony to honor 9/11 and our first responders.
-We attend Naturalization Ceremonies, collect supplies for active duty military and veterans, make Quilts of Valor, support the Colorado Freedom Memorial, Freedom Service Dogs, Honor Flights, place Flags on veterans’ graves, award ROTC medals, and many other activities.
+We attend naturalization ceremonies; collect supplies for active duty military and veterans; make Quilts of Valor; support the Colorado Freedom Memorial, Freedom Service Dogs, and Honor Flights; place Flags on veterans’ graves; award ROTC medals; and many other activities.

 Patriotism Awards, Contests, and Honors